From research to real world health: The power of strategic partnerships

 The collaborations will continue, and more research is expected to deliver results that improve the health and well-being of patients everywhere.

-The Grand Rapids Research Center is a stop on the 2024 Spartan Bus Tour.
+The Grand Rapids Research Center was a stop on the 2024 Spartan Bus Tour.

 We are Michigan's State University